 The decision making of customers strongly rely on influencers’ recommendation.
 Delve deeper into this influencer marketing survey conducted by Collective Bias.

 It also confirms that 30% of customers buy products recommended by non-celebrity influencers.
-Thence, market your products through relevant influencers during the holiday sales season 2018.
+Thence, market your products through relevant influencers for sales season in 2019.

 Influencer marketing is still underpriced.
 Find relevant influencers in your niche on different social media platforms.
 By doing so, you can increase your ecommerce sales sharply.
 Just be wise enough to invest responsibly.